 The hybrid of AT and DBR is particularly valuable for this study which involves the development of game coding abilities (IS THIS THE RIGHT TERM?), as it allows exploration of the contextual factors and influences from other activity systems contributing to the new shared object of activity.
 These include the ongoing development of cultural artefacts used, home interests and repertoires, as well as my own motivations.
-I am encouraged by the activist stance advocated by Stetsenko (A. P. Stetsenko, 2020), which rejects the abstraction of oneself from the processes participants engage in and promotes immersion in the struggle.
+I am encouraged by the activist stance advocated by Stetsenko (2020), which rejects the abstraction of oneself from the processes participants engage in and promotes immersion in the struggle.
 This aligns with my own motivations in this study, resonating with my past experiences, as I position myself as an activist advocating for improved access to game-making through computer coding, a process currently hindered by educational contexts and classroom practices.
 To achieve this, rather than following an established applied CHAT methodology like the Change Laboratory, I synthesise different concepts outlined in this chapter.
 The next chapter, which describes the methodology in more detail, will explain how I draw on CHAT, DBR, and Rogoff’s concept of the three foci of analysis.
 In the analysis, I focus on the tensions between system elements, the iterative processes used to address these tensions, and transformational concepts of agency.

 In chapter 4 particular attention is paid to the development of the artefacts and processes developed as part of the learning design as a form of evidence of these transformations.
-The more rapid iterations of design align to a greater extent to DBR process of than that of Change Laboratory, Despite this, this study does aim for a full application of a the stricter interpretation of the term formative intervention as outlined by Engeström and Sannino (2014).
-This hybrid approach address a key critique of the Helsinki school’s implementation of third-generation activity theory (3GAT) via formative interventions such as the Change Laboratory, specifically that it is time-consuming and requires stable stakeholders (Spinuzzi, 2020).
+The more rapid iterations of design align to a greater extent to DBR process of than that of Change Laboratory.
+Despite this, this study does aim for a full application of the stricter interpretation of the term formative intervention as outlined by Engeström and Sannino (2014).
+This hybrid approach addresses a key critique of the Helsinki school’s implementation of third-generation activity theory (3GAT) via formative interventions such as the Change Laboratory, specifically that it is time-consuming and requires stable stakeholders (Spinuzzi, 2020).
 However, while this hybrid process has proven fruitful in some areas, it has also posed challenges during the analysis stage.
 The implications of both successes and challenges are explored in the thesis conclusion.

 Turning to a similar issue regarding conceptions of agency, TADS (transformative agency by double stimulation) is most commonly explored in relation to Change Laboratory and professional settings.
 Despite its potential in less structured contexts, there is a paucity of studies in the area of “student-centered contexts of learning” (Isaac et al., 2021:93).
 However, the broader concept of participants actively overcoming blockages caused by contradictions is well-explored in the fields of Human-Computer Interaction (HCI) and DBR.
-These fields often focus on revising educational tool designs to address conflicts, while still recognising the agency and input of participants (Karanasios et al., 2021) In line with Hopwood (Hopwood, 2022), I see significant potential in the application of TADS in varied, real-world learning environments, using a diverse range of in-situ data sources as learning practices evolve.
+These fields often focus on revising educational tool designs to address conflicts, while still recognising the agency and input of participants (Karanasios et al., 2021).
+In line with Hopwood (2022), I see significant potential in the application of TADS in varied, real-world learning environments, using a diverse range of in-situ data sources as learning practices evolve.

 To conclude this chapter, it is helpful to situate this synthesised theoretical framework as one that has the potential to make a valuable contribution through an applied case study.
 This case study aims to engage with current theoretical advances in the field of agency studies, particularly within the implementation of smaller-scale formative interventions.
 The framework outlined in this chapter informs the specific methodology described in the following chapter, where methods of data collection and stages of data analysis evolve in an iterative process, while remaining structured to incorporate the underlying concepts of CHAT and DBR.